moderndatacompany/dataos.info/docs/resources/lens/exploration_of_deployed_lens_using_sql_apis.md

 ## Commands

-One can also introspect the semantic model in a Postgres-native way by querying tables in information_schema or using backslash commands(opens in a new tab):
+One can also introspect the semantic model in a Postgres-native way by querying tables or using backslash commands.

 Here are some more commands for reference.